pypieuvre/My-SLR-Photobooth/README.md

 - Python + libraries (pip install)

-               - Gphoto

-               - OS

-               - ...
+               - Os, surl, ftplib, etc ...
+               - OpenCV

-               - Open CV
+- gphoto2

 ## Configuration

-The configuration is done by updating the file xxxxx (root of the project)
+The configuration is done by updating the file photoboothconfig.py (root of the project)

 ## Running the program

-A simple script launch is executing the script
+A simple script launch is executing the program

 ```
 python photobooth.py

 ```